tarantool/getting-started/front/tutorial/en/index.md

 If you accidentally do something wrong while following the instructions, there is a magic button that helps you reset all the changes.

 It is called **Reset Configuration**.
-You can find it in the upper right corner.
+You can find it at the top of the "Cluster" page.

+## Configuring a Cluster

 **Everything you need to know to get started:**